Home

 (BIloxi, MS)

-I am staying in a MS campground and when the temperature drops to between 25 and 32 we were told to keep the dump valves cracked partially open and let the water run in a small stream all night to avoid freezing.
-Last night when I did that after first dumping a full tank of black, then gray - I awoke to the sound of water dripping and it wasn't the sinks.
+I am staying in an MS campground, and when the temperature drops to between 25 and 32, we were told to keep the dump valves cracked partially open and let the water run in a small stream all night to avoid freezing.
+Last night when I did that after first dumping a full tank of black, then gray - I awoke to the sound of water dripping, and it wasn't the sink.
 Somehow the black tank became full of water from what was running in the sinks and had backed up into the toilet bowl and was overflowing.
 I had to go outside and pull the valve completely open on the black tank - then all the water went down.
 Now I have a very wet bathroom carpet - out into the walking area.

 Is this what I should have done?
-Without winterization, and living in an RV when the temps drop what IS the correct procedure.
-I was told here that if I left water in the tanks and the valves closed the tanks and/or the valves could freeze and crack.
-But I had also read that it was bad to leave both valves open because the bacteria from the black tank can get into the gray tank and I could be breathing it through venting in the sinks and shower.
+Without winterization and living in an RV when the temperatures drop, what IS the correct procedure.
+I was told that if I left water in the tanks and the valves closed, the tanks and the valves could freeze and crack.
+But I had also read that it was bad to leave both valves open because the bacteria from the black tank can get into the gray tank, and I could be breathing it through venting in the sinks and shower.

-I am assuming that you are hooked up to electric at your campsite and that you are running the furnace at night to keep some warmth in your RV.
-As long as the interior temperature of your RV remains above freezing, you should not experience any freezing problems in the faucets or interior drains.
+I am assuming that you are hooked up to electric at your campsite and that you are running the furnace or using Space Heaters at night to keep some warmth in your RV.
+If your RV's interior temperature remains above freezing, you should not experience any freezing problems in the faucets or interior drains.

-If I were you I would keep the sewer hose stored away until you have to use it to dump.
+If I were you, I would keep the sewer hose stored away until you must use it to dump.
 Do not keep it hooked up all the time.
 The constant temperature variations could cause problems with the sewer hose, creating an even messier problem the next time you dump the tanks.

 Dump your tanks frequently, do not let them get above half full before dumping them.
-Remember as the tanks start to fill up you will need to keep adding more antifreeze so the antifreeze does not become too diluted.
-Once you dump the tanks, just start the process all over again.
+Remember, as the tanks start to fill up, you will need to keep adding more antifreeze so the antifreeze does not become too diluted.
+Once you dump the tanks, start the process all over again.

-Some more permanent solutions to this problem would be to install a Holding Tank Heater Blanket to both of the holding tanks.
-A holding tank heater is like a large electric blanket that attaches to the bottom of the holding tank and plugs into a 120 volt outlet and prevents the tank from freezing.
+Some more permanent solutions to this problem would be to install a RV Tank Heater Pad to both holding tanks.
+A holding tank heater is like a large electric blanket that attaches to the bottom of the holding tank and depending on the make and model either plugs into a 120-volt outlet or runs off DC current and prevents the tank from freezing.
+Watch the video below to learn more about the Ultra Heat Holding Tank Heating System.

-I hope that the suggestions that I have given you will help in solving your holding tank problems.
-I urge our visitors to add their suggestions by clicking on the Click Here To Post Comments link at the bottom of this page.
+I hope that the suggestions that I have given you will help solve your holding tank problems.

 Average Rating starstarstarstarstar